Welcome from the Program Coordinator

 Professor and Program Coordinator

-Structural Health Monitoring using Artificial Intelligence and Wireless Sensors
+Structural Engineering, Structural Health Monitoring using Wireless Sensors and Artificial Intelligence

 2415 Moser Hall